jlduan/fba/docs/_build/html/_sources/tutorials/crispr_screening/PRJNA358686/tutorial.rst.txt

 Mapping
 =======

-This dataset is single-cell RNA-Seq on HEK293T cell lines mixed in equal proportions knocked out for DNMT3B, MBD1, and TET2 (`Fig. 1h`_).
-The platform of this dataset is Drop-Seq.
+This dataset is single-cell RNA-seq on HEK293T cell lines mixed in equal proportions knocked out for DNMT3B, MBD1, and TET2 (`Fig. 1h`_).
+The platform of this dataset is Drop-seq.
 The details about the original data processing can be found here_.
 Briefly, raw data were process with Drop-seq Tools v1.12 software.
 The first 12 bases on read 1 are cell barcodes, followed by 8 bases UMIs.
 Captured single cell transcripts are on read 2.

 .. _`Fig. 1h`: https://www.nature.com/articles/nmeth.4177/figures/1